 Lauren agrees that corporate culture is important.
 In fact, she thinks that “the most important thing that a CEO can do is set the culture, set the tone, set the mission, set the vision, [and] figure out what are we all about and how is that reflected in our work.”

 Many startups and small businesses start with just one person having a vision and mission.
-However, keeping faith with that vision and mission becomes more difficult as the organization grows.
+However, keeping faith in that vision and mission becomes more difficult as the organization grows.

 This is particularly true when unforeseen events happen such as a global pandemic.
 Lauren classifies a good CEO as someone “willing to roll up their sleeves and do everything with their team.”
 For Mixtape CEO and Founder Joel Johnson, he or she should “be looking years ahead of where their company should be.”